cheap-glitch/vue-cli-plugin-sitemap/README.md

 			'my-amazing-article',
 			'a-life-changing-method-for-folding-socks',

-			// Slugs can have their own meta properties
+			// Slugs can have their own meta tags
 			{
 				slug:      'a-very-important-article',
 				priority:  1.0,